Siegel-Lab/BioSmoother/Manual.md

     join -j 3 {RNA_k3} {DNA_k3} | awk 'BEGIN{OFS="\t"}{print $2,$3,$1,$4,$5,$6,$7,$1,$8,$9}' > {R_D}

-Below an example of some lines of a RADICL-seq input pairs file that can be used to generate the Smoother index.
+Below, an example of some lines of a RADICL-seq input pairs file that can be used to generate the Smoother index.

     SRR9201799.1 NC_000077.7 108902883 NC_000079.7 9361584 0 37 XA:Z:NC_000079.7,-97327088,27M,0;NC_000075.7,-3258605,27M,1;NC_000086.8,+13535333,27M,2; notag